scmscomb/scmscomb.github.io/index.md

 _**Single-conflict colorings in degenerate graphs**_
 [zoom](https://zoom.us/j/85039246799?pwd=U2lHeG14UVdCRC9INkFQbHp5TkZFdz09) pw 121323

 Abstract: We will consider single-conflict colorings, a variant of graph colorings in which each edge of a graph has a single forbidden color pair.
-We will walk through the history of this graph coloring variant, and we will show that for any d-degenerate simple graph, O((&radic; d)  log n) colors are always enough for a single-conflict coloring.
+We will walk through the history of this graph coloring variant, and we will show that for any d-degenerate simple graph, O(&radic;d  log n) colors are always enough for a single-conflict coloring.
 This answers a question of Dvořák, Esperet, Kang, and Ozeki for simple graphs (Journal of Graph Theory 2021).
 Joint work with Tomáš Masařík.

 ### Jan 10, 2022, 10:00-11:00 (UTC+8): [Jiaxi Nie](https://www.math.ucsd.edu/~jin019/) (University of California San Diego)
 _**Randomized Greedy Algorithm for Independent Sets in Regular Uniform Hypergraphs with Large Girth**_